danielfireman/tsmgo/README.md

 # tsmgo

-#golang library which makes easier to work with timeseries data in Mongo DB
+#golang library which makes intuitive to work with time-series data in Mongo DB.

 # Using tsmgo